BirdHighway/tap-headers/README.md

 ## Options

-The `tapHeaders()` invocation accepts a optional coniguration object.
+The `tapHeaders()` invocation accepts a optional configuration object.
 The available options are listed below together with their default values.

 ```
 const options = {